mjgs/eleventy-agile-blog/src/stories/create-a-done-section-for-stories-that-are-completed.md

 Create a place to view done stories and a way to move stories from the backlog to the done section.

+## Implemntation

+The templates list the stories based on these tags:

+- Use 'backlog' tag for stories that are in the backlog
+- Use 'done' tag for stories that are done

 ## Tasks

 - Update backlog templates to only show backlog stories